 “You never fail until you stop trying.” ~Albert Einstein

-As you move toward personal bliss and ultimate success, there are sometimes speed bumps along the way.
-Most people find that in order to feel satisfied and happy in their lives, they need to create personal change on some level.
+As you move toward healing and evolution after narcissistic abuse, there are sometimes speed bumps along the way.
+Most survivors of narcissistic abuse in toxic relationships find that in order to feel satisfied and happy in their lives, they need to create personal change on some level.

 Often, when we’re working toward personal change, we start with high hopes and big expectations.
 We develop plans and list new, better habits and schedules and ways of doing things.

 We start out that first day or week or month with gusto, and when we’re really determined to meet our goals, we stick it out for the long haul and reap the benefits.
 We are unaware that we might be “pink clouding” in our narcissistic abuse recovery.

 Once in a while, though, we find ourselves falling back into old habits and backsliding into apathy.
 We become so involved with or distracted by other important things in our lives that we forget to take care of ourselves and our goals.

 And, when we do that, what do we do?

 Narcissistic Abuse Recovery: Stop Beating Yourself Up So Much

 We start berating ourselves, of course.
 It’s almost natural to us to do this when we’ve been actively engaged with a toxic narcissist – almost like we continue the abuse of ourselves on their behalf when we’re no longer involved with them.